Selmun Palace Malta: A Real-Life Minecraft Castle?

 Where To Find It

-Selmun Palace was built in 1783 on a plan designed by an architect Dominic Cachia.
+Selmun Palace was built in 1783 on a plan designed by architect Domenico Cachia.
 Although it looks like a military building, it was actually used as a meeting place of the Knights of the Order of Saint John who would use it as their summer hunting residence.

 And to be honest, if I’d read about Selmun Palace in advance, I’d question if we’d have dropped by.
 It’s a big old beautiful building that’s for sure, but that’s about it.
 It’s rather typical of Malta, looking a little bit sad and lonely as alot of the historical buildings can on this island.
 In the UK this would have been snapped up my the National Trust or English Heritage long ago.
 There’d be signs everywhere, over-priced car parking, lots of old people hanging around and a cafe serving gut-busting scones.
 In Malta what you get is a building that now seems to serve no purpose other than being a luxury sparrow nesting site.